pgryko/code_coffee_algorithms/README.md

 Aim is to work through standard algorithm, data structures questions in both python and C++ (both languages due to differences in the way memory is managed).

+I have worked through, written and tested all the code but I can't guarantee that the code is 100% defect free

 - [x] Support Tasks
   - [x] Get Unit tests working
   - [x] Get Math rendering working